pac-dan/pawsitive_training/README.md

 <summary>Basket Page</summary>

 - The Basket page lists all items added to the basket.
-- Users can adjust the quantity of each product (using a range-bound input) or remove items entirely (using a trash icon button).
+- Users can adjust the quantity of each product or remove fully(using a range-bound input).
-- The page includes buttons to return to the All Products page or to clear the entire basket.
+- The page includes buttons to return to the All Products page.
-- A summary table displays the subtotal, any delivery charges, and the grand total.
+- A summary table displays the subtotal, and the grand total.
-- A large blue checkout button directs the user to the Checkout Page.
+- A checkout button directs the user to the Checkout Page.

 ![Basket]()